Emotions in Online Content Diffusion: Literature

 \subsection{Discrete Emotions}

-Current management research which examines the impact of emotions embedded in online content on user behavior \citep[e.g.,][]{rui2013whose,hennig2015does,yin2017keep,song2019using} is primarily driven by the dimensional emotion theory \citep{russell1980circumplex}, which explains the effect of emotions using dimensions such as valence and arousal.
-Prior research shows that valence in online reviews affects individuals’ product evaluations \citep{doh2009consumers}, intentions to recommend products \citep{lee2009electronic}, perceived helpfulness of reviews \citep{hong2017understanding}, product early adoptions \citep{hennig2015does} and daily sales \citep{song2019using}, whereas arousal is associated with review helpfulness \citep{yin2017keep,ren2019arousal}. \cite{stieglitz2013emotions} finds that positive and negative (valence) tweets tend to be retweeted more often and more quickly than is neutral content. \cite{berger2012makes} illustrates that news with more positive and high-arousal emotional expressions is more likely to be shared by readers.
+Management research that examines the impact of emotional expressions embedded in online content on user behavior \citep[e.g.,][]{hennig2015does,yin2017keep,song2019using} is driven primarily by dimensional emotion theory \citep{russell1980circumplex}, which explains the effect of emotions using dimensions such as valence and arousal.
+Prior research shows that valence in online reviews affects individuals’ product evaluation and adoption \citep{hennig2015does}, and aggregated product sales \citep{song2019using}, whereas arousal is associated with review helpfulness \citep{yin2017keep}. \cite{stieglitz2013emotions} find that positive and negative (valence) tweets tend to be retweeted more often and more quickly than is neutral content. \cite{berger2012makes} find that news with more positive and high-arousal emotional expressions is more likely to be shared by readers.
 Recent psychological research, however, finds that emotions with similar valence and arousal can lead to divergent effects on people’s decision making and judgment \citep{lerner2015emotion}.
 For example, anger and anxiety are similar in both valence and arousal, but anxiety embedded in online reviews induces higher perceived helpfulness than does anger \citep{yin2014anxious}.
 These findings suggest that the dimensions of valence and arousal cannot fully explain the variations in the effects of emotions \citep{plutchik2001nature,lerner2015emotion}.